When I was working at Automattic one of the things that struck me the most was how amazing the people are.

 Please note I do this at cost.
 If I make money (due to volume discounts, or my bad math skills) I will donate it to Wikipedia or the EFF (the two causes I support every year).

-You can also download the high resolution version to use as a desktop background.Buy Now
+You can also download the high resolution version to use as a desktop background.I want this!

 I hope this inspires you as much as it inspires me.